Retroperspect/UFO_blog/README.md

 The second statement "Yes.
 We always use monitoring and have control of what is going on in our IT systems".
 There seems to be people that think they have 100% control of everything.
 "No. We don't use monitoring but it would probably be good."
 This was us before we went through the Large system course.
 "No. We manage without."
 "No. We don't use monitoring because it made more damage than good."
-Wasn't planned but added after a discussion with.

 ![Facebook poll in a group for coders](/images/fb_poll.png)

 #### Feedback
 When doing the poll we also got some feedback in the comments indicating that there seem to be developers that have passion and are experts in monitoring and metrics.
 We also got feedback that some IT-systems suffered from implementing monitoring.
 Their experience was that monitoring isn't just about pulling statistics but it is a matter of choosing wisely and even taking in experts to get it right otherwise, it can have an opposite effect.
 One commented that their IT-system had experience of metrics showing data that lead in the wrong direction and taking time away from doing actual debugging.
+This feedback was the reason we had the option "No. We don't use monitoring because it made more damage than good.".

 ### Conclusion of the Facebook poll
-First the Facebook poll has little value as information source but it is more a easy way of putting an assumption t test.
 From our poll, the target group says they *implement monitoring and metrics depending on the type of project*.
 This is kind of a neutral passion and logically the more reasonable answer.
 Monitoring takes knowledge/time even expertise and resources to implement.
 It would be natural to make an assessment of the IT-project to analyse the hoe much montoring would give value copared to the cost***
 Second highest target group identified with the option *always implementing monitoring and metrics, having full control of what's going on in their IT-system*.